Ficinia

 Ficinia is a genus of tufted or rhizomatous sedges in the family Cyperaceae.
-There are around 70 recognised species in Africa, four species (Ficinia ambigua, Ficinia anomala, Ficinia nodosa, and Ficinia spiralis) that occur in New Zealand and a single species Ficinia nodosa that occurs in Australia.
+There are 91 accepted species – around 70 recognised species in Africa, four species (Ficinia ambigua, Ficinia anomala, Ficinia nodosa, and Ficinia spiralis) that occur in New Zealand and a single species Ficinia nodosa that occurs in Australia.
 The genus was described by German botanist Heinrich Adolph Schrader after another German botanist, Heinrich David August Ficinus.